-Figure \ref{fig4} (b) shows the intersection point $V^*$ as a function of cell temperature.
+Figure \ref{fig4} (b) shows the intersection point $V^*$ as a function of cell temperature. $V^*$ found to be independent of the chopper frequency, indicating that the intersection point is not caused by variations in cell temperature.
 The values of $V^*$ were decreasing as the cell temperature increased.
 This behavior corresponds to the built-in potential of typical silicon diodes, and its temperature dependence closely resembles that of $V_{bi}$ \cite{Ikram2009EJP}.

-Moreover, it found to be independent of the chopper frequency, indicating that the intersection point is not caused by variations in cell temperature.
-Figure \ref{fig4} (c) shows the intersection point $V^*$ as a function of the distance from the light source, $d$.
-While the illuminance at the solar cell varied with $d$, the intersection point $V^*$ remained constant.
-This indicates that $V^*$ is independent of light intensity.
-This observation is consistent with Equations (\ref{V*}) and (\ref{I*}), which show that the intersection point does not depend on the generation and recombination rates of carriers.
-The observed temperature and illuminance dependencies of the $V^*$ values strongly support for the validity of the improved photocurrent expression, as given by Equations (\ref{I_ph2}).
+Figure \ref{fig4}(c) presents the intersection point $V^*$ as a function of the distance from the light source, $d$.
+Although the illuminance at the solar cell varied with $d$, the intersection point $V^*$ remained unchanged, indicating that $V^*$ is independent of light intensity.
+Because the light intensity is directly proportional to $G$, the illuminance dependencies of the $V^*$ values were consistent with Equation (\ref{V*}).
+These experimental results provide strong evidence for the existence of the voltage-dependent backward photocurrent and support the validity of the improved analytical solution for the photocurrent.